Firifire/OpenCvSharp-UWP/README.md

 ## Usage
 Plese refer to [OpenCvSharp](https://github.com/shimat/opencvsharp/)

-I have replaced the namespace OpencvSharp with OpenCvHololens to prevent conflicts.

 UWP dll does not work in unity Editor, only works when building the UWP app.